Medicine at University of Norwich Medical School & Interview Questions 2023

 Six GCSEs at grade 7 or grade A or above, including Mathematics and either two single science subjects.
 GCSE English Language grade 6/B is required.

-36 points with HL 6 in three subjects to include Biology or Chemistry.
+HL 6 in three subjects including Biology or Chemistry.

 Admission Tests for Norwich University Medicine